SPARC-FAIR-Codeathon/sPARcRNA_Viz/README.md

 FAIR data is that which is **F**indable, **A**ccessible, **I**nteroperable, and **R**eusable.
 These tenets are highly important within the scientific context as a lack of clarity surrounding data may introduce confounding variables.
 Thus, the FAIR system was derived so as to create a method to organize data, thus serving both present and future researchers.
 <br></br>
 Particularly in the case of scRNA-seq data, which is expensive from both a wet and dry lab standpoint, it is very useful to adhere to FAIR standards.
 For instance, one particularly common phenomemon with respect to scRNA-seq is **dropout**, where portions of RNA are not captured by experimental techniques. scRNA-seq data can also be signficantly varied with regard to format; often, differently-labeled matrices may contain raw counts data, or data that has been normalized by a method such as CPM, TPM, or RPKM/FPKM.
 The FAIR article cited on the SPARC website expands upon this idea further: the licensing of data can also pose a challenge for the analysis of gene regulation and expression.
 Therefore, the intentional **categorization and stewardship** of data can present a major benefit to transcriptomics researchers, propelling scientific progress.

-## Current SPARC Portal Tools
-As of 8/12/24, the Transcriptomic_oSPARC utility would appear to be the most prominent SPARC tool relating to the analysis gene expression.
-This tool is very effective in displaying industry-standard static graphical outputs, which can prove quite useful to researchers.
-However, a limitation may perhaps exist in the current customization level; it may be necessary to edit the code itself to change particular parameters.
-There was also a niche to explore in adding interactivity to the graphs, further enahncing the user experience.
-## Challenge Encountered
-Therfore, our team sought to create a RNA-seq visualization utility that supports the specification of **specific parameters**, as well as **interactivity**.
-There was also room for experimentation in predicting gene ontology with **GSEA**.
-## Our Solution: sPARcRNA_Viz
-To address this challenge, we present **sPARcRNA_Viz**, an scRNA-seq visualization tool for potential entry alongside Transcriptomic_oSPARC.
-In incorporating flexible parameters, interactivity, and an additional DEA metric, sPARcRNA_Viz will complement Transcriptomic_oSPARC as part of a growing SPARC gene expression toolkit.
-### sPARcRNA_Viz Pipeline
-Would love input here if possible
-Can make a diagram once the pipeline is establshed
-## FAIR-Centered Design
-Perhaps the **most important** aspect of sPARcRNA_Viz is its emphasis on the FAIR Data Principles.
-Summarized below are highlight features of sPARcRNA_Viz supporting the FAIR initiative.

 ### Summary of FAIR Principles Application
 | FAIR Principle | Other Tools | sPARcRNA_Viz |